heileman/UA-Analytics/Program-Opporunity/README.md

 ### In progress
 - The percentage of program online for major is still in progress.
 The approach is to summarize a set of courses needed for a student to finish a degree in a major, then count the number of courses in the set that are offered online.
 The percentage is calculated as number of courses the student has to take for the major divided by the total number of courses needed for the major.

+### Current Challenge(s)
+- No good metrics for percentage of a program online.
+Possible solutions could be,<br/>
+  1. Go through all degree plans among colleges and campuses, compute the percentage of courses online in the degree plan(Very time consuming, and may need degree plan infrastructure being set up first).
+  2. More suitable datasets (Don't know if there are any).
+  3. Use `Median/Mean Salary` vs `Number of Jobs Occupied/Avaliable` as the coordinate system instead, then no needs for percentage of program online (Doable but no percentage visualization).